If you've had a road traffic accident in another country, then the prospect of making a claim may seem complicated and daunting.

 If involved in an accident in another European Union (EU) country, you can trace the car’s owner thanks to an EU directive where all cars in member countries can be found on the same database, along with the relevant insurers for each.
 As far as uninsured drivers are concerned, it’s possible to claim through the Motor Insurance Bureau to pursue compensation.

 The amount of compensation you can claim depends on the extent of your injuries.
-A minor whiplash injury will be worth up to £3,100, while moderate whiplash could see you qualify for as much as £5,600.
-For severe neck injuries compensation starts at a minimum of £32,000.
+A whiplash injury will be worth up to £3,810, while more severe neck injuries compensation starts at £57,620.

 How long do I have to make a claim?